 ISVWorld score covers company traction and rank.

-Traction: The traction an ISV has based on a variety of indicators such as employee growth, unique website visitors, Alexa rank, overall web traffic, social media traction, breadth and depth of web presence and more.
-Traction is mapped against 4 categories ("significantly below average", "below average", "above average", "significantly above average") and compared to the industry average.
+Traction: The traction an ISV has is based on a variety of indicators such as employee growth, unique website visitors, Alexa rank, overall web traffic, social media traction, breadth and depth of web presence and more.
+Traction is mapped against 4 categories ("significantly below average", "below average", "above average", and "significantly above average") and compared to the industry average.
 It is about the relative trend vs earlier measurements and is measured on a scale of 0 to 5 - with 0.73 being the midpoint.